ebdrup/nodebase/readme.md

 --------
 This is my boilerplate for when I start a new ```node.js``` project.
 I clone this repository and start from there.

+You put your code in the ```lib``` folder.
+I recommend an editor that you can configure to run JSHint for you while you are editing your JavaScript files.
+I use WebStorm.

+The main advantage of cloning this repository is that it comes with a working test-setup and runs JSHint as well as all the tests.
+This can be a pain to set up if you are new to node.

 Test setup
 ----------
 - ```mocha``` is the test framework